 The work of the Spirit of God did not commence with the “Birth of Christ” or the “Incarnation of God” into a man called Jesus of Nazareth, but in the commencing of creation.
 The Spirit of God, who is God in plural (Elohim-more than one), was and is the source of all life that exists in the universe.
 Without the Spirit of God or without His Breath (oxygen) no life, of any kind, can exist.
 Death occurs when the body (human, animal, bird, or plant) can no longer provide and sustain the housing for the Spirit God has put into everything that lives on earth.
 The Spirit of God can only live in a healthy and well-maintained body.
 Deterioration and sin, instigated by human error and transgression, shortens the stay of the Spirit.
 The ailing and declining of the body are the work of an evil spirit that has separated from God and is responsible for the chaos and for the suffering in the world.
 God’s Spirit does not make us sick!
 God cannot make us sick because God is good!
 It is impossible for God to do anything bad.
 Please follow my trail, as I understand the Spirit of God at work in all of us, in saint and in sinners.
-It is the “Spirit” or “Breath of God” in man that decides and chooses between right and wrong.
+It is the “Spirit” and the “Breath of God” in man that decides and chooses between right and wrong.
 The idea that a person receives a new spirit when change occurs is not feasible or necessary.
 It is the spirit in man that has the ability to change and adapt to good or bad:

 And there was war in heaven, Michael and his angels fought against the dragon, and the dragon and his angels fought back.
 But he was not strong enough, and they lost their place in heaven The great dragon was hurled down—that ancient serpent called the devil or Satan, who leads the whole world astray.
 He was hurled to the earth, and his angels with him.
 Then I heard a loud voice in heaven say: